Three children dead after horror mid-air crash in Idaho

 “There were so many people on the lake doing whatever they could to help recover what they could.
 There was nothing left of the plane that was floating.”

-“We’re working on sonar and dive operations as we speak, but at this point, we’ve gone to a rescue — from a rescue to a recovery mode,” said Lt.
-Ryan Higgins, from the Kootenai County sheriff’s office.
+“We’re working on sonar and dive operations as we speak, but at this point, we’ve gone to a rescue – from a rescue to a recovery mode,” spokesman Lieutenant Ryan Higgins said.